 August 16, 2006 - Officials announce that 41-year-old John Mark Karr has been arrested in Bangkok, Thailand, as a suspect in the case.
 Karr states that he was present when JonBenet died, and that he loved her and her death was an accident.

-- Karr is an elementary school teacher, divorced, father of three sons, and has been recently living in Bangkok, Thailand.
+- Karr is an elementary school teacher, divorced, father of three sons and has recently been living in Bangkok, Thailand.

 August 28, 2006 - The Boulder County District Attorney decides not to charge Karr in connection with the JonBenet Ramsey murder, after DNA tests confirm that he isn't a match to the evidence found at the crime scene.

-July 9, 2008 - Boulder County District Attorney Mary Lacy says no one in the Ramsey family is considered a suspect and formally apologized in a letter to John Ramsey for the cloud of suspicion his family has lived under for nearly 12 years.
+July 9, 2008 - Boulder County District Attorney Mary Lacy says no one in the Ramsey family is considered a suspect and formally apologizes in a letter to John Ramsey for the cloud of suspicion his family has lived under for nearly 12 years.